Empathy in Relationships

 Absorbing Emotions through Empathy

 Sharing emotion is not always welcomed.
 Our empathy impacts our emotional valence as we absorb the discomforting emotions from a partner.
-If our emotions overwhelm then sharing a partner’s emotional upsets will also overwhelm.
+If our emotions easily overwhelm then sharing a partner’s emotional upsets will also easily overwhelm.
 Their upset can be very upsetting.

 Our mind absorbs and then reflects emotion; others' emotions reverberate through our own system.
 Emotional communication is the movement of energy from one person to another.
 We first experience feeling, then interpret the sensations as a distinct emotion.